-To understand this, we need to take a look at how a gun performs without a MOSFET.
-Inside your favourite AEG (or any standard AEG for that matter) is a fairly simple circuit, comprised of a battery, a motor and a trigger.
+To understand this device, we need to take a look at how a gun performs without a MOSFET.
+Inside your favourite AEG is a fairly simple circuit, comprised of a battery, a motor and a trigger.

 When the trigger is unpressed, the circuit remains broken, with no current flowing through it.
-However, when the trigger is pressed in, the trigger switch closes the circuit, allowing electricity to flow and for the motor to activate, firing the gun.
+However, when the trigger is pressed in, the trigger switch closes the circuit, allowing electricity to flow and the motor to activate, which fires the gun.

-This electrical arc creates a discharge of carbon, which can form multiple layers covering the conductive plates of the trigger and the gun.
-These will eventually wear over time and cause the weapon to stop working, requiring either cleaning or complete replacement in order to work again.
-The arc can also burn through your trigger contacts rendering the gun unusable, but this is usually if you use higher power batteries (11.1V LiPo Etc).
+This electrical arc creates a carbon discharge, which can form multiple layers covering the conductive plates of the trigger and the gun.
+These will eventually wear over time and cause the weapon to stop working, requiring either cleaning or complete replacement to work again.
+The arc can also burn through your trigger contacts rendering the gun unusable, but this is usually used with higher power batteries.

-This works by allowing a much smaller current to run between the two conductive plates, controlled by the MOSFET.
-Once the MOSFET picks up this low current, it then allows the full flow of electricity to be sent to the motor, without current passing through the trigger switch assembly.
+Specifically, a smaller current is sent between the two conductive plates and controlled by the MOSFET.
+This device picks up the low current and sends all electricity to the motor without passing through the trigger switch assembly.

 Using a MOSFET reduces the creation of electrical arcs, and carbon build-up on the trigger points, which also means that you won’t have to disassemble your gun as regularly to clean or replace the trigger assembly.

-If you’re looking to grab a new MOSFET, we’d suggest considering whether you could benefit from any of the additional features offered by more customisable products.
-This is where you progress to what is commonly known as a trigger computer rather than a simple MOSFET switch.
+If you’re looking to grab a new MOSFET, we’d suggest considering whether you could benefit from any of the additional features offered by more advanced products.
+This step should lead you nicely to a trigger computer rather then a simple MOSFET switch.

 Also, there is the ability to configure the fire selector, giving you the option to choose between six different settings to suit your playstyle.
-There is also cycle detection and pre-cocking, which make for a more fluid shooting experience and eliminating any delay that may come from using an AEG.
+There is also cycle detection and pre-cocking, making for a more fluid shooting experience and eliminating any delay from using an AEG.